 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Village appellation in the Burgundian area Côte de Nuits, which is named after the parish of the same name.
-This borders the municipality to the south Morey-Saint-Denis, The total vineyard area is about 500 hectares, including some of the neighboring Brochon vineyards.
-In 1847 Gevrey added the place name Chambertin, which is the name of the most famous and best location on the Côte d'Or.
-A Chambertin red wine was also among the favorite wines from Napoleon Bonaparte (1769-1821).
-Therefore, this is also called "King of Wines, Wine of Kings".
-A large part of the vineyards belonged to the 13th century Benedictines the southeast of Mâcon lying Abbey Cluny.
-Here are the best red wines of the Burgundy mainly Pinot Noir with, where appropriate, shares of Pinot gris and Pinot Liébault vinified.
-These wines can be stored for many decades and are usually darker than many other Burgundian communities.
-The most outstanding are from the nine Grand Cru locations.
-Chambertin is so well-known and famous as a location that all the other eight Grand-Crus (legally) have this name attached to theirs.
+Village appellation in the Burgundian area Cote de Nuits, which is named after the community of the same name.
+This borders the municipality in the south Morey-Saint-Denis, The total area of vines covers around 500 hectares, including some vineyards in the neighboring municipality of Brochon.
+In 1847 Gevrey added the name Chambertin to the place name, which is the name of the most famous and best location on the Côte d'Or.
+A Chambertin red wine was one of those favorite wines of Napoleon Bonaparte (1769-1821).
+That is why it is also called "King of Wine, Wine of Kings".
+A large part of the vineyards belonged to the as early as the 13th century Benedictines the southeast of Mâcon Cluny Abbey.
+Here are the best red wines of the Burgundy from mainly Pinot Noir with shares of Pinot gris and Pinot Liébault vinified.
+These wines are storable for many decades and mostly even darker than many other Burgundian communities.
+The most outstanding come from the nine Grand Cru locations.
+Chambertin is so well known and famous as a location that all other eight grand crus (legally) have also attached this name to theirs.

-The Grands Crus are Chambertin (13 ha), Chambertin-Clos de Bèze (15 ha), Chapelle-Chambertin (5.4 ha), Charmes-Chambertin (32 ha, a part of the vineyard is called Mazoyères, therefore, on the label also Mazoyères -Chambertin ), Griotte-Chambertin (5.5 ha), Latricières-Chambertin (7 ha), Mazis-Chambertin (13 ha, also Mazy-Chambertin) and Ruchottes-Chambertin (3.5 ha).
-The wine from the situation Clos de Bèze may also be labeled as Chambertin (this situation is subsequently), but the reverse is not true.
-These two locations are also considered the best in the area, if not Burgundy.
+The Grands Crus are Chambertin (13 ha), Chambertin-Clos de Bèze (15 ha), Chapelle-Chambertin (5.4 ha), Charmes-Chambertin (32 ha, a part of the vineyard is Mazoyères can therefore on the label also Mazoyères - Chambertin appear), Griotte-Chambertin (5.5 ha), Latricières-Chambertin (7 ha), Mazis-Chambertin (13 ha, also Mazy-Chambertin) and Ruchottes-Chambertin (3.5 ha).
+The wine from the Clos de Bèze vineyard may also be labeled Chambertin (this vineyard is located afterwards), but the reverse is not true.
+These two locations are also considered the very best in the area, if not Burgundy.

 The Premiers Crus cover a total of 85 hectares of vineyards.
-These are Au Closeau, Aux Combottes, Bel Air, Cazetiers (9 ha), Champeaux (6,7 ha), Champonnet (3,2 ha), Cherbaudes, Clos des Varoilles, Clos du Chapitre, Clos Prieur, Clos Prieur skin , Clos Saint-Jacques 6,7 ha), Combe au Moine (4,7 ha), Craipillot, En Ergot, Estournelles-Saint-Jacques, Fonteny, Issarts, La Bossiere, La Perrière, La Romanée, Lavaut Saint-Jacques ( 10 hectares), Les Cazetiers, Les Corbeaux (3 hectares), Les Goulots, Petite Chapelle, Petits Cazetiers and Poissenot.
-Well-known producers with Grand Cru and / or Premier Crus locations are Bachelet, Bichot (Domaine du Clos Frantin), Bouchard Père et Fils, Burguet, Joseph Drouhin.
-Dugat Claude, Dugat-Py, Domaine Dujac, Fréderic Esmonin, Michel Esmonin, Faiveley, Jadot, Herezstyn, Domaine Leroy, Maume, Mortet, Roty, Rousseau, Serafin and Varoilles.
+These are Au Closeau, Aux Combottes, Bel Air, Cazetiers (9 ha), Champeaux (6.7 ha), Champonnet (3.2 ha), Cherbaudes, Clos des Varoilles, Clos du Chapitre, Clos Prieur, Clos Prieur-Haut , Clos Saint-Jacques 6.7 ha), Combe au Moine (4.7 ha), Craipillot, En Ergot, Estournelles-Saint-Jacques, Fonteny, Issarts, La Bossière, La Perrière, La Romanée, Lavaut Saint-Jacques ( 10 ha), Les Cazetiers, Les Corbeaux (3 ha), Les Goulots, Petite Chapelle, Petits Cazetiers and Poissenot.
+Well-known producers with Grand Cru and / or Premier Crus locations are Bachelet, Bichot (Domaine du Clos Frantin), Bouchard Père et Fils Burguet Joseph Drouhin.
+Dugat Claude, Dugat-Py, Domaine Dujac, Fréderic Esmonin, Michel Esmonin, Faiveley, Jadot Herezstyn Domaine Leroy, Maume, Mortet, Roty, Rousseau, Serafin and Varoilles.